RURAL MARAMURES & the SAXON HEARTLAND of TRANSYLVANIA

 We visit the Memorial to the Victims of and the Resistance against Communist Dictatorship, organized in the dreaded Communist prison of Sighet.

 We return to Breb for a traditional Romanian evening, with home-cooked food and a famous local brandy called palinca or horinca.

 Second overnight in BREB.

 Breb – Ieud – Biertan – Sighisoara

-We visit Biertan fortified church – a UNESCO World Heritage monument.
+We visit Biertan fortified church – which is on the UNESCO World Heritage list.
 Biertan village was for centuries the seat of the Lutheran bishops and that is why the local church is protected by impressive fortifications.

 We end our day at the medieval citadel of Sighisoara – UNESCO monument – and spend the late afternoon and evening visiting the citadel: the Clock Tower, the Church on the Hill, the Stairs, the fortifications and their towers.

 Sighisoara is the birthplace of Vlad the Impaler.